 - 1/2 of a sweet onion peeled and chopped

-- 8 oz. bag of southwestern flavored precooked chicken, chopped into bite size pieces.
+- 8 oz. bag of southwestern flavored precooked chicken.
+I chop my up into smaller pieces.

 - 4 oz. can of diced green chiles

 - 1/2 teaspoon of black pepper